Alphanovel App

 The girl managed to catch it with more grace than she had when handling the door.
 "I'm fiiine," Miranda huffed, "Thank you 'oh so much' for asking."

 Trisha grinned.
-It was the widest grin in the world - Still sometimes freaking her roommates out even after all their time as friends.
-“Gurrrl, you trippin’ if you think I'm going to let this go.
-You are blushing.”
+It was the widest grin in the world - Still sometimes having the power to freak her roommates out even after all their time as friends.
+"Gurrrl, you trippin' if you think I'll let this go.
+You are blushing."

 Miranda huffed, making her evasive curl flutter.

-Alex reached into his satchel and pulled out a glittery pink hair clip.
-Mother hen style, he pushed it into Miranda's stray lock and clipped it on top of her head.
-“Miss Thang doesn't want to tell us who the hottie is.
-That's fine...
-I have patience.”
+Alex reached into his satchel and pulled out a random hair clip.
+In mother-hen style, he pushed it into Miranda's stray lock and clipped it on top of her head.
+"Miss Thang doesn't want to tell us who the hottie is.
+That's fine.
+I have patience."

-All the little hints and subtle messages would be leading up to the big reveal.
+All the little hints and subtle messages would lead to the big reveal.
 Yes, Miranda knew Alex very well.
 He had done it all so many times before.
-The most recent had been two weeks previous when he had noticed her 'gumdrops' were particularly perky after a trip to the gym.
+The most recent instance was two weeks prior, when he had noticed her 'gumdrops' were remarkably perky after a trip to the gym.
 The boy kept up with that one for three days until she finally caved and told him about the Quarterback with a Boner.
 Living with Best Friends meant no privacy.

-Trisha, who was currently distracted going to town on her ice cream, suddenly snapped up straight and turned to the other two.
-“So did you guys hear what happened to Mrs. O'Gary?”
+Trisha, distracted from going to town on her ice cream, suddenly snapped up straight and turned to the other two.
+"So, did you guys hear what happened to Mrs. O'Gary?"

 Miranda crunched into one of her apple slices and shook her head.
 Last she had heard about Mrs. O'Gary, their very rambunctious English professor, she had stolen away for a weekend of cabin writing.
-Her little impromptu hermit expedition always came back with pretty incredible stories, many of which were immortalized by pen and paper.
-“Is she back already?”
+Her little impromptu hermit expedition always returned with incredible stories, many immortalized by pen and paper.
+"Is she back already?"

 "Nu-uh gurl, she ain't nevah coming back."